Music: A Synthesis of Prenatal Stimuli

 More on Beat

-If you listen to popular music while observing distant people walking, you might notice that the recurring “pounding” of their feet matches the beat of the music even though they are not hearing it.
-That coincidence suggests that, in some music—especially popular music—the main beat may not simulate the maternal heartbeat but, instead, the pounding of the mother walking.
+A few years after writing my original paper, I became aware of the idea that the “pounding” of the pregnant mother walking might be interconnected with music.
+I was sitting in my parked car in Manhattan, NY, listening to popular music, and watching people walk.
+I noticed that their footsteps closely matched the beat of the music that I, alone, was hearing.
+That coincidence suggested to me to think of how the footsteps of a pregnant woman would affect the fetus.
+I theorized that in some music—especially popular music—the main beat may not simulate the maternal heartbeat but, instead, the pounding of the mother walking.
 Many who listen to popular music like it to be so loud that they can actually feel the bass.

 Tonal Patterns in Music